RebekahSowards/startup/README.md

 12. Simon DB
     - Credentials can be securely stored as environment variables in the production environment.
     - The "require" statement can be used to reference other JS files for good modularity.
+13. Simon Login
+    - The essential components of a login service
+      a.
+Account creation
+      b.
+Hashed passwords for security
+      c.
+Login that returns an auth token cookie
+      d.
+Checking for the auth token on secure portions of the API
+      e.
+Some sort of logout (timeout or other)